Sections within this page:

 - Rent a Manager

-Declare one day as Telemiracle Day and donate all or a portion of the proceeds from the day to your organization.
+Declare one day as Telemiracle Day and donate all or a portion of the proceeds from the day.
 As an alternative, select a specific product or product line and donate all or a portion of the proceeds from sales during the month.
 Be a leader in your community and convince other organizations and groups to partner with you in the campaign for a set day or time period.

 Have a pumpkin festival in October with pumpkins for the children to paint.
 Cover a table with newspaper (tape it down with masking tape so it stays covered).
 Set out liquid tempera paints, paintbrushes and plastic yogurt containers filled with water for rinsing the brushes.
 Let the kids paint goofy or creepy faces on the pumpkins.
 Add in pumpkin baked goods including a pumpkin pie bake-off.
-Serve pumpkin pie along with hot beverages, raffles and other complementary activities.
+Serve pumpkin pie along with hot beverages.

 Take advantage of a popular television program to provide a theme for a party.
 Charge admission, and have people bring lots of food.
 In order for a guest to enter, they must dress as one of the characters in the show.
-Pools and raffles can help to raise additional funds.
-Have best dressed and look-alike contests.
 You can also organize an event around a sporting event such as the Grey Cup.
 Everyone watches the Grey Cup, whether a sports fan or not.
 To make it more interesting, dress as your favorite player or make it mandatory to wear football clothing for entry.
 The same idea can be adapted for the Stanley Cup Playoffs and World Series.

 Get creative and put your boss or manager up on the roof of your business and keep them there until your fundraising goal is met.
 This is a great way to create exposure and to inform people that you are helping a great cause.